swatimaste00/E2B-Hands-On/Documentation/Scenario1-Inbound-to-SAPS4HANA/Step5a-Build-Deploy-ExtensionApplication/README.md

     ![plot](./images/callback.png)

-4. Open the SAP Event Mesh application.
+4. Open the SAP Integration Suite, Advanced Event Mesh application.

     - If you are using SAP BTP Enterprise account, go to the Subscriptions tab and choose Event Mesh to open the application.